-To ensure the correct application and a long-lasting installation to a wooden sub-frame it should be compliant to the following requirements:

 To ensure the correct application and a long-lasting installation to an aluminium sub-frame it should be compliant to the following requirements:

-The cavity between the ROCKPANEL boards and the insulation should be at least 28mm.
-When fixed with ROCKPANEL Tack-S on a ROCKPANEL strip the cavity should be at least 36mm (28mm thickness of batten plus 8mm of ROCKPANEL strip, according ETA).
+In a wooden construction, the structure behind the vertical batten should be protected with a breathable, water repellent and UV resistant membrane.
+The cavity between the Rockpanel boards and the membrane should be at least 28mm.
+When fixed with Rockpanel Tack-S on a Rockpanel strip the cavity should be at least 36mm (28mm thickness of batten plus 8mm of Rockpanel strip, according ETA).
 In a fire-safe construction with FS-Xtra, fixed on an aluminium sub-frame, the cavity should be a minimum of 40mm.

 We recommend that a joint width of at least 3mm should be maintained between the boards.
 Timber battens should be in accordance with BS EN 1995-1-1:2004 and preservative treated in accordance with EN 335 and BS 8417:2011.
 With Lines² 8mm installed in a demountable fashion, each board can be secured horizontally and vertically.
 Even when the boards are secured they can still be replaced individually.
 If horizontal secured fixings are used, automatically a small vertical joint of 3mm will be applied between the boards.